-In January, Go Ahead’s Customer Relations Manager Ashley spent a week in Cuba on our tour, Classic Cuba: Havana & Cayo Santa María.
+In January, Go Ahead Tours Customer Relations Manager Ashley spent a week on tour in Cuba.
 Here, she talks about her time meeting the people, exploring Havana, and learning how to dance salsa from the pros on this sunny island.

 La Havana Vieja

 With an itinerary that’s packed to the brim with memorable moments, it was important to make our free time count.
 So when we were given an hour to explore in the Old City, I took off to cross a few of the must-sees off my list.